sudarshan85/python_lib_starter/README.md

-# Python Package Starter Template
+# Python Library Starter Template

 This is a Python package template that includes creating the module with `setup.py`, creating an Ananconda environment, introductory docs with